Family Dentistry in the St. Louis Area

 - A dental cleaning

-During these comprehensive exams, Dr. Humaira Rosinski screens for cancer, checks for gum disease, tooth decay, tooth-grinding problems, and much more.
-One of the best parts of Dr. Rosinski’s exam is that she takes time to look at your smile and offers advice on how you can improve the color, shape, symmetry and overall appearance of your smile.
+During these comprehensive exams, our providers will screen for cancer, check for gum disease, tooth decay, tooth-grinding problems, and much more.
+One of the best parts of the exam is that we take time to look at your smile and offer advice on how you can improve the color, shape, symmetry and overall appearance of your smile.
 A beautiful smile instills confidence and can make all the difference in your total well-being!

-Modern dental materials give us the ability to utilize tooth-colored fillings at our Creve Coeur Dental office, filling cavities and restoring dental health.
+Modern dental materials allow us to utilize tooth-colored fillings to fill cavities and restore dental health.
 Composed of durable composite resins and plastics, these fillings wear better than old metal fillings, which we can replace.
 The fillings we use today contain no mercury and provide a completely natural look.

 Benefits of Tooth-Colored Fillings